 - An annual inspection of the septic tank levels, regular monitoring of the odours and any signs of overflow etc around the tank or in the drain field are essential activities.
 If these are undertaken religiously, it goes a long way towards carrying out timely pumping of the septic tank.
 Ensure that you abide by the regulations of the State and county in respect of the inspection frequency.
 The tank will need to be pumped in the following cases:-

 (a) Based on Solid Waste.
 It’s recommended that the septic tank should be pumped after about 3-5 years or when the solid quantity reaches 25-33% in the main compartment, whichever happens, earlier.
+You should look for trusted septic tank maintenance Demorest GA service to get assistance.

 (b) Based on the Top Layer of Sludge.
 When the top layer of sludge reaches 12″ from the outlet bottom.